Environmental Management with Agriculture BSc (Hons)

 In your final year you will normally have the opportunity to hone your independent study and interpersonal skills by undertaking a major project or dissertation

-You have the opportunity to take a work placement or study abroad for a year before your final year.
+You have the opportunity to take a work placement for a year before your final year.
 These optional placements will enhance your future career prospects.
 Successful completion of your placement may also lead to a Licentiateship of the City and Guilds Institute.